bggo/dna-devtests/fullstack.md

 4. 1 Page that validate users login.
 5. 1 Application Diagram explaning the solution

-As this challenge its a pilot, fell free to use Cloud solutions and any web language that suites you best.
+As this challenge its a pilot, fell free to use Cloud solutions and any web languages and databases that suites you best.

 Good Look! =D